 A: Yes, but it's not recommended.
 If you are using your computer while the backup is trying to back up data you're working on, this could potentially allow for a higher chance of errors.
 Also, SDB only has one speed: as fast as it can.
 It won't throttle usage much if it's minimized as its goal is to complete the backup as quick as it can.
 But if you try to use your machine at the same time, (1) you may find your computer to not be as responsive as you'd like, and (2) your backups will take longer to complete.
 It's best to just wait for the backup to end first.

-A: Yes.
+A: SDB was meant for you to not generally have to worry about any of this.
 The first time a backup runs it will do a full backup and upon success, it will from then on do an incremental backup, only backing up the items that have changed.
 Periodically a full backup will automatically be re-performed, but you can control how often this occurs.
-SDB was meant for you to not generally have to worry about the full/incremental thing - it generally automatically handles all this for you.
+Unlike some other programs, basically SDB automatically takes care of all this stuff so you don't normally have to...

 Q: Can backups be password protected?